jhoelzel/jhoelzel.github.io/_posts/2022-02-01-patching-yaml-with-customize.md

 As you can see this brings a lot of power to yaml kustomization and therefore I love it.

 In the future I might create another post in which I will explain the use and advantage of overlays, but that is for next time.
-For now, enjoy patching your deployments with kustmize.
+For now, enjoy patching your deployments with kustomize.

 ## Sources